warner-benjamin/transformer-from-scratch/exercises/attention_block/socratic_prompt.md

       - For causal: Creating the causal mask using `torch.triu`.
 This mask should be True for positions that should be masked out, so no need to invert it.
    - Applying softmax to get attention weights
    - Computing the weighted sum: `attn @ v`
+   - Don't apply attention dropout

 3. **Output processing**:
    - Reshaping back to the original format
-   - Applying dropout if specified
    - Final projection through output layer
+   - Applying projection dropout if specified

 ### SDPA Implementations